 Picking the right keywords and keyword phrases is one of the most important steps in successful search engine optimization (SEO).
 Increasing traffic to your site is a priority, but attracting the right audience is a necessity.
 Whether you're a seasoned digital marketer or just starting to dip your toes into the world of SEO choosing the most effective keywords to connect with your target market can seem like a daunting task.
 Where do you start?
 Fear not, we’ve put together a few tips to put you on the path to success.

-5 tips for Helping You Choose the right keywords
+5 Tips for Helping You Choose the Right Keywords

-1. Think like a customer.
+1. Think like a customer

-2. Study the competition.
+2. Study the competition

-3. Understand the long tail keyword.
+3. Understand the long tail keyword

 While long tail keywords tend to boast lower search volumes, they generally attract more relevant traffic, are typically less competitive, and easier to rank well on.
-Choose long tail keywords that help to specify your product or service.
+Make sure to choose long tail keywords that help to specify your product or service.